TIBCOSoftware/snappydata/docs/sde/hac_contracts.md

 # High-level Accuracy Contracts (HAC)

-<ent>This feature is available only in the Enterprise version of SnappyData. </br></ent>

-SnappyData combines state-of-the-art approximate query processing techniques and a variety of data synopses to ensure interactive analytics over both, streaming and stored data.
-Using high-level accuracy contracts (HAC), SnappyData offers end users intuitive means for expressing their accuracy requirements, without overwhelming them with statistical concepts.
+TIBCO ComputeDB combines state-of-the-art approximate query processing techniques and a variety of data synopses to ensure interactive analytics over both, streaming and stored data.
+Using high-level accuracy contracts (HAC), TIBCO ComputeDB offers end users intuitive means for expressing their accuracy requirements, without overwhelming them with statistical concepts.

 When an error constraint is not met, the action to be taken is defined in the behavior clause.